-You can argue that setting up a free company profile on Houzz or Angie's List in itself isn’t a bad idea.
+You can argue that setting up a free company profile on Houzz Pro or Angi in itself isn’t a bad idea.
 I mean, there is nothing wrong with getting your company to show up in multiple places — especially when it’s free.

 Well … that is, as long as you think that it's worth the cost.